newaetech/chipshouter-picoemp/README.md

 The general usage of the PicoEMP is as follows:

 1. Press the "ARM" button.
-The red "ARMING" led will come on instantly telling you it's trying to charge the high voltaeg.
+The red "ARMING" led will come on instantly telling you it's trying to charge the high voltage.
 2. The red "HV" led will come on after a few seconds saying it is charged to "some voltage".
 3. Place the probe tip overtop of the target.
 4. Press the "Pulse" button.